golevelup/nestjs/packages/rabbitmq/README.md

 ### Dealing with the amqp original message

-In some scenarios, it wil be usefull the get the original amqp message (to retrieve the fields, properties...)
+In some scenarios, it wil be usefull the get the original amqp message (to retrieve the fields, properties...).

+The raw message is passed to the consumer as a second argument.

+If the method signature of the consumer accepts amqplib.ConsumeMessage as a second argument, it enables to access all information that is available on the original message.

 ```typescript
 import { RabbitSubscribe } from '@golevelup/nestjs-rabbitmq';